Temporal Tokenization Strategies for Event Sequence Modeling with Large Language Models: Related Work

 \section{Related Work}

 Integrating LLMs with event sequence modeling presents a fundamental conflict in representing continuous time for discrete text processors.
-Two distinct strategies have emerged: hybrid frameworks that treat time as a vector embedding \citep{liu2024tpp,liu2025retrieval}, and pure tokenization approaches that convert continuous time intervals into discrete byte-level tokens \citep{kong2025language}.
-This methodological divergence, intensified by the challenges posed by benchmarks like EasyTPP \citep{xueeasytpp} and DanmakuTPPBench \citep{jiang2025danmakutppbench}, highlights that the need to solve this core representation problem remains unsettled.
-Research in adjacent domains confirms that varied tokenization strategies are critical for success: naive numeric strings are confirmed to be flawed \citep{bhatia2025date}, while specialized methods like hierarchical calendar tokens \citep{he2025efficient,he2025rhythm} and patch-wise binning \citep{anonymous2026patchcat} succeed in mobility and time series forecasting.
-Our paper addresses this gap by providing the first empirical comparison of these distinct strategies for event sequence modeling across diverse statistical distributions.
+Two distinct strategies have emerged: hybrid frameworks that treat time as a vector embedding \citep{liu2024tpp,liu2025retrieval}, and pure tokenization approaches that convert continuous time intervals into discrete byte-level tokens \citep{kong2026byte}.
+This methodological divergence, intensified by the challenges posed by benchmarks like EasyTPP \citep{xue2024easytpp} and DanmakuTPPBench \citep{jiang2025danmakutppbench}, highlights that the need to solve this core representation problem remains unsettled.
+Research in adjacent domains confirms that varied tokenization strategies are critical for success: naive numeric strings have been shown to be problematic \citep{bhatia2025date}, while specialized methods like hierarchical calendar tokens \citep{he2025efficient,he2025rhythm} and patch-wise binning \citep{han2025patchcat} succeed in mobility and time series forecasting.
+Our paper addresses this gap by providing a systematic empirical comparison of these temporal tokenization strategies for event sequence modeling across diverse statistical distributions.